linkqwd/kottans_frontend/README.md

 ### Task 2
 #### 1. What is Version Control
-- I studied many cool features about working with local repository, for example some flags  for log command (--oneline is really handy) and other approaches which helps track changes in repository and undo some of them.
+- I studied many cool features about working with local repository, for example some flags for log command (--oneline is really handy) and other approaches which help to track changes in repository and undo some of them.
-- I was surprised with backup trick, when backup just goes as branch and then can be easily recovered.
+- I was surprised with backup trick, when backup just goes as branch from HEAD and then can be easily recovered if something goes wrong with un-doing commits or even rebasing.
 Think I will use it in future.

 	[Link to the screenshot](/task_2/Version_Control_finished.png)